 Tickets and fares of the night train to Lisbon

-You can buy tickets online from Trainline, or Omio or ACP Rail.
+You can buy tickets online from ACP Rail, Trainline or Omio.
 Tickets are normally available at least two months in advance.
 However, Spanish Railways RENFE often open booking only a few weeks in advance.
 If you can’t find or book the train this doesn’t mean that it doesn’t run anymore.

 To travel from the French/Spanish border to Lisbon search for “Irun” and “Lisbon”.
 To travel from Lisbon to the French/Spanish search for “Lisbon” and “Hendaye”.